Vyomrana02/Travello--Tours-Travels-Management/README.md

 3. Set up environment variables: Create a .env file in the root directory and add the necessary environment variables, such as database connection string, API keys, etc

-4. Start the development server:
+4. Start the development server:(for both backend and frontend use below command on seperate terminals)

    ```bash
    npm start